aiming-taxonomy/glossary/readme.md

 - 1w2ts reload: Actually the name of the scenario
 - CLSI, CFSI, CFSEI, etc.: “Close Long Strafes Invincible,” “Close Fast Strafes Easy Invincible,” etc.
 - patts, kints, voxts, voxtarget, etc.: “patTargetSwitch,” “kinTargetSwitch,” etc.
 - Pasu: The name of the guy who requested original 1w5targets pasu scenario but often refers to clicking scenarios with moving dots
+- Goated: The scenario is improved in some regard that doesn't fall under the reload, thin, small, harder, easy, etc naming convention

 ## Leading